TALK TO US

 A message like this is really rare.
 Most people do not offer help.
 They make the outreach all about them.
 Level up the offering help networking approach with this easy trick.

-The most important thing is to consider things from other's points of view (read my article on this here) and DO YOUR HOMEWORK.
 Don't forget my trick of offering help.
 This is such a good way to get people's attention.

 Whether you are trying to land your first MSL job or already working in Medical Affairs, doing your homework on the other person and making it all about them will help you network and build relationships.